 The HARP Application Process in

-Expansion of the Home Affordable Refinance Program (HARP) has inspired renewed interest from homeowners suffering from underwater mortgages.
+Expansion of the Home Affordable Refinance Program (HARP) has inspired renewed interest from homeowners suffering from situations where their mortgages are greater than the market-value of their homes.
 With HARP 2.0, borrowers have the opportunity to refinance their mortgage with a lower interest rate and may even pay fewer fees during the process.